NDIS guide for gardeners, cleaners and handymen: Getting paid under the NDIS

 If your customers use Plan Partners as their Plan Manager:

-- Invoices will usually be paid within 7-8 business days.
+- Invoices will usually be paid within 7 business days, or even within 4 business days if you use our Fast Payment System to submit your invoices.
 Find out more.

 - You can easily keep track of the payment of your invoices in your own online Dashboard.